destenson/Janix-ai--mcp-validator/README.md

 - **HTML**: Interactive report with detailed test results
 - **Markdown**: Simple text-based report
 - **JSON**: Structured data for programmatic analysis

+Each report includes:
+- Overall compliance score and level
+- Breakdown by requirement type (MUST, SHOULD, MAY)
+- Section-by-section compliance details
+- Failed tests categorized by severity
+- Prioritized remediation plan
+- Performance metrics (where available)

+See a [sample report](docs/updated-sample-report.md) for an example.

 ## Development